SVTroya/RIC-web/README.md

 ## Usage

-To play the game, just take your Railroad Ink Challenge player boards and markers and simply visit the [RIC app companion](https://ric-web.vercel.app/game) and follow the on-screen instructions.
+To play the game, just take your Railroad Ink Challenge player boards and markers and simply visit the [RIC companion app](https://ric-web.vercel.app/game) and follow the on-screen instructions.
 Enjoy the game!

 ## Contact